paragonie/chronicle/docs/01-setup.md

 ### Generating Client Keys

 First, run `bin/keygen.php`.
-You should get something like this (valid keypair, but don't use it):
+You should get something like this (the example below contains a valid keypair, but don't use it!
+Use your own keys instead):

 ```json
 {